Healthdirect Free Australian health advice you can count on.

 Mild high blood pressure can often be treated by making lifestyle changes, including:

-However, lifestyle changes may not be enough.
-Some people also need medicines to help reduce blood pressure levels to within the normal range.
-While medicines are usually very effective at lowering blood pressure, they may cause side effects.
+In some people, lifestyle changes may not be enough.
+You may also need medicines to help reduce your blood pressure levels to within the normal range.

 Resources and support